Today I´m sharing with you how to make arroz con leche so that it comes out as creamy as the one our grandmothers used to make us for dessert.

 This recipe was given from an old Asturian woman to my grandmother many years ago.

 One, two, three… describe your favorite dessert in three words?
-Rice, con, Leche?
+Arroz con Leche!

 On my dessert list it’s definitely in the top 3.
 And I have a feeling it’s on my children’s list too.

 To make this dessert requires patience and practice, skills to achieve success in the kitchen (and in life!).
 Don’t be discouraged if the first time it doesn’t turn out as expected.
-Persist and, eventually, you will find it easier and easier to make this creamy rice pudding.
+If you persist, eventually you will find it easier and easier to make this creamy rice pudding.

 I hope you end up loving this traditional Spanish dessert as much as we all do at home.

-- When peeling the lemon, make sure to avoid the white part right under the skin, as it has a bitter taste.
+- When peeling the lemon, make sure to avoid the white part right under the skin since it has a bitter taste.

 2. Cook on high heat for about 10 minutes while stirring with a wooden spoon.